Third Ward, Houston: History

-By 2017, gentrification had become noticeable and more white people had gradually moved into Greater Third Ward drawn by its proximity to popular places in Houston; the white population increased by 100% from 2007 to 2017, and the black population decreased by 10%.
+By 2017, gentrification had become highly noticeable and more non-Black people had gradually moved into Greater Third Ward drawn by its proximity to popular destinations in Houston; the white population increased by 100% from 2007 to 2017, and the black population decreased by 10%.
 The dawn of a new decade in 2020 saw more changes as longtime residents pushed back against rising housing costs and gentrification efforts changing the face of iconic structures such as the historic Sears building to pave way for a $100M innovation called The Ion.
 By 2020, Third Ward's black population dropped to 45% from 71% in 2010, while the white population jumped 170% from 2010 to 2020.
 Also, Third Ward's median home price and average rent price jumped significantly from 2010 to 2020.

 Layout

 Third Ward is immediately north of North MacGregor Boulevard and South MacGregor Boulevard.
 The area is northeast of the Texas Medical Center, Hermann Park, and the Houston Museum District, which are west of Texas State Highway 288.
 It is in close proximity to Downtown Houston.